noumannahmad/End-to-End-Chest-Disease-Classification-with-MLflow-DVC-CI-CD-Deployment-on-AWS/README.md

-# 🧠 End-to-End Chest Cancer Classification with MLflow, DVC & AWS CI/CD
+# 🧠 End-to-End Chest Disease Classification with MLflow, DVC & CI/CD Deployment on AWS

 This project demonstrates a full machine learning workflow for **chest cancer classification**, integrating MLflow for experiment tracking, DVC for pipeline/data versioning, and GitHub Actions for automated deployment to AWS infrastructure.